- 1 Publishing agreements

 There are no specific formal requirements on how to conclude a publishing agreement.
-The publishing agreement may be a document, known as the “publishing agreement”, “consent to publish”, etc., which the authors are asked to sign and return to the publisher.
+The agreement may be a document called the “publishing agreement”, or “consent to publish”, etc., which the authors are asked to sign and return to the publisher.
 Such actual publishing agreements will often contain a detailed regulation of the rights and obligations of the parties relating to the publication of the research publication in question.

-The publishing agreement may also result from the terms and conditions for submission and publication of manuscripts, as evidenced by the publishers’ (journal’s) website.
-It is a general assumption that researchers are expected to know and accept such generally available terms when they choose to submit their manuscript to the journal in question.
+The publishing agreement may also follow from the terms and conditions for submission and publication of manuscripts, as evidenced by the publisher’s (journal’s) website.
+There is a general assumption that researchers are expected to know and accept such generally available terms and conditions when they choose to submit their manuscript to the journal in question.

-In the absence of a separate agreement text or common terms for publishing at e.g. the publisher’s website. the detailed content of the publishing agreement must be derived from the parties’ discussions on the publication of the work, possibly supplemented by the kind of assumptions that researchers and publishers have by publishing such works.
+In the absence of a separate agreement text or common terms for publishing at the publisher’s website, etc., the detailed content of the publishing agreement must be derived from the parties’ discussions on the publication of the work, possibly supplemented by the kind of assumptions that researchers and publishers have in connection with publishing such works.

-As already mentioned, it is generally a good idea to seek legal advice concerning the conclusion of publishing agreements.
+As mentioned, it is generally a good idea to seek legal advice concerning the signing of publishing agreements.

 The contents of publishing agreements